 The Editorial Committee is both international and multidisciplinary and is responsible for ensuring the scientific quality and innovative and original nature of contributions.

 The Journal of Alpine Research is the property of the Association pour la Diffusion de la Recherche Alpine.

 The Journal of Alpine Research is the main instrument of scientific communication of the Alpine Convention.
-As such, it receives financial support from the ISCAR (International Scientific Committee for Alpine Research).

 The journal has long been indexed on the bibliographical bases associated with the INIST (Institute of Scientific and Technical Information), in France and abroad.

 Since 2007, the Journal of Alpine Research has been one of the very few French journals referenced by the ISI Web of Knowledge (WOK) of Thomson Reuters.